-Exhibit No. Description 110.
-4.9 -Form of Indenture (including form of note) among Yellow Roadway Corporation, certain subsidiary guarantors and Deutsche Bank Trust Company Americas, as trustee, relating to the 5.0% Net Share Settled Contingent Convertible Senior Notes due 2023 (incorporated by reference to Exhibit 4.7 to Amendment No. 1 to Registration Statement on Form S-4/A, filed on November 30, 2004, Reg.
+Exhibit No. Description 4.9 -Form of Indenture (including form of note) among Yellow Roadway Corporation, certain subsidiary guarantors and Deutsche Bank Trust Company Americas, as trustee, relating to the 5.0% Net Share Settled Contingent Convertible Senior Notes due 2023 (incorporated by reference to Exhibit 4.7 to Amendment No. 1 to Registration Statement on Form S-4/A, filed on November 30, 2004, Reg.
 No. 333-119990).
 4.10 -Form of Indenture (including form of note) among Yellow Roadway Corporation, certain subsidiary guarantors and Deutsche Bank Trust Company Americas, as trustee, relating to the 3.375% Net Share Settled Contingent Convertible Senior Notes due 2023 (incorporated by reference to Exhibit 4.8 to Amendment No. 1 to Registration Statement on Form S-4/A, filed on November 30, 2004, Reg.
 No. 333-119990).
 5.1 -Opinion of Fulbright & Jaworski L.L.P. regarding the legality of the securities to be offered hereby.
-8.1 Opinion of Fulbright & Jaworski L.L.P. regarding tax matters.
+8.1 -Opinion of Fulbright & Jaworski L.L.P. regarding tax matters.
 8.2 -Opinion of Sullivan & Cromwell LLP regarding tax matters.
 23.1 Consent of KPMG LLP, independent accountants for the Registrant.
 23.2 Consent of Deloitte & Touche LLP independent accountants for USF Corporation.
-23.3 Consent of Ernst & Young LLP independent accountants for Roadway Corporation (successor in interest to Roadway LLC, a wholly owned subsidiary of the Registrant).
+23.3 -Consent of Ernst & Young LLP independent accountants for Roadway Corporation (successor in interest to Roadway LLC, a wholly owned subsidiary of the Registrant).
 23.4 Consent of Fulbright & Jaworski L.L.P. (included in Exhibit 5.1 and Exhibit 8.1).
 23.5 Consent of Sullivan & Cromwell LLP.
 24.1 -Powers of Attorney (included on the signature pages).
-99.1 -Form of Proxy of the Registrant.
-99.2 -Form of Proxy of USF Corporation.
+99.1 -Form of Proxy of the Registrant (to be filed by amendment).
+99.2 -Form of Proxy of USF Corporation (to be filed by amendment).
 99.3 Consent of IFL Capital LLC.
 99.4 Consent of Morgan Stanley & Co.
 Incorporated.
-99.5 -Election Form for USF Corporation Stockholders.
-99.6 Letter to Brokers, Dealers, Commercial Banks, Trust Companies and Other Nominees.
-99.7 -Letter to Clients.
-99.8 Notice of Guaranteed Delivery of Shares of Common Stock of USF Corporation Pursuant to the Election Form.